God makes Heroes in Caves and Valleys

 Just the same quiet routine, day after day, with no indication that anything was changing.

 I wasn’t in crisis.
 I wasn’t in sin.
 I was just in the middle.
-The long, unglamorous, unremarkable middle where nothing dramatic happens but everything feels hard.
+Where nothing dramatic happens but everything feels hard, and it stays that way for a while..

 If you’ve been there, you know exactly what I’m talking about.